See our short videos on addiction treatment.

 Well, alcohol destroys families.
 It’s very destructive.
 They put their whole life in harm in trying to help.
 But in the same way as the alcoholic can’t stop drinking, the family can’t stop them.
 The family can’t stop the alcohol or addict from using or drinking.
 So they have the same dilemma.

-The alcoholic’s dilemma is, “Here I am, putting all this effort into feeling okay with this alcohol stuff and nothing changes.”
+The dilemma of the person suffering from the addiction to alcohol is, “Here I am, putting all this effort into feeling okay with this alcohol stuff and nothing changes.”
 And the family are putting in all this effort into trying to stop or help the alcoholic or addict stop and nothing changes.
 So the dynamics are very similar for both.
 Illness… it’s a family illness, complicated by the fact that they love them.
 So the family really need help and that’s what we provide.

 The family need help in understanding the problem, understanding the illness, and the family also need help in being allowed to… or get help to process how they have been affected by this.
 So this healing has got to go on in the family as well as the addict and the alcoholic.
 And again, there is a way when the family can be help.
 And the relief the family starts to see is powerful for them, quite quickly.
 They see there’s a direction they’ve been taken in that seems to have a road to it rather than going around in circles.
 And also I think the families instinctively recognise that what we’re doing is the right thing to do.

-Phil Grant, an addiction therapist at Castle Craig, describes some of the reasons why people come into residential addiction treatment.
+Phil Grant, an addiction therapist at Smarmore Castle, describes some of the reasons why people come into residential addiction treatment.

 Maryam Ghaffari, a former therapist at Castle Craig, describes the transformation that can follow successful addiction treatment.